 Today let’s look at the many reasons we may want to prepare.

 Of course, just one look at what half the country is experiencing right now; Epic heat waves in the summer that bring brown-outs or power grid outages, and then the winters arrive with the arctic blast record low temps and multiple snow storms, and gives us proof that weather can take its toll on us.
 Many people can’t get to work (loss of income), or can’t get to the store for supplies (food, water and prescriptions) and have discovered that getting medical attention is a challenge.
 Add to that the many who may be without power and have no heat or way to stay cool.

-Although we don’t have those types of winter storms where I currently live, in southern California, we do have our share of natural disasters to contend with.
-There are earthquakes, mud slides when we get too much rain, and of course those heart-stopping unpredictable fire storms.
+Although some parts of our country don’t experience winter storms, they do have their share of natural disasters to contend with.
+There are earthquakes, mud slides when they get too much rain, and of course those heart-stopping unpredictable fire storms.

 Other parts of the country contend with other challenges; ranging from floods and landslides, to hurricanes and tsunamis, to drought.
 Mother Nature can keep us on our toes, for sure.
 So doesn’t it make sense to at least be prepared enough that you have an extra store of food and water on hand for one of these situations?

 Natural disasters aside, what else could inspire us to prepare?

 Let’s look at our region and neighborhoods.
 What if there was a water main break that could take days to repair?
 Or what about a large-scale power outage, like we experienced here in San Diego County when we lived there?
 Our little corner store was sold out within the first chaotic hour.
 And if you didn’t have cash in hand you were out of luck.
 It may not be a life-threatening scenario, but wouldn’t you rather stay safely at home and know you had supplies to last you for a while?
 Wouldn’t you rather have your family be comfortable during that time?